-The sample of 116 squares includes 79 squares within the Republic of Cyprus (RoC), 30 within the Dhekelia Sovereign Base Area (SBA) and 7 squares that cover areas in both jurisdictions (referred to as 'Joint' squares).
-In spring 2018, 30 squares within the Republic of Cyprus and 10 squares within the SBA and 2 squares in 'Joint' areas were covered.
-Due to the small sample size for the SBA, it is not considered suitable to undertake analysis in TRIM that will generate a trapping index with reasonable precision for this stratum without a wide margin of error involved.
-For this reason jurisdiction analysis has not been undertaken for spring 2018.
+The sample of 137 squares includes 92 squares within the Republic of Cyprus (RoC), 36 within the Dhekelia Sovereign Base Area (SBA) and 9 squares that cover areas in both jurisdictions (referred to as 'Joint' squares).
+In spring 2019, 27 squares within the Republic of Cyprus and 10 squares within the SBA and 4 squares in 'Joint' areas were covered.

 We emphasize that spring season is not the main trapping season of migratory songbirds in Cyprus; this is the autumn season.
-Over the last few years spring seasons have shown an encouraging and significant decrease in trapping, suggesting that spring trapping may be contained over the next few years.
-The spring 2018 results are the lowest levels recorded for spring trapping since 2007.
-However, these levels cannot be taken as a reliable barometer of the overall trapping situation in Cyprus and we must wait for the autumn 2018 season to reliably assess the state of play for the year.
+Over the last few years spring seasons have shown a significant decrease in trapping, and spring 2019 was the first season that no trapping activity with mist nets was recorded by the field team, a very encouraging outcome.
+However, spring levels cannot be taken as a reliable barometer of the overall trapping situation in Cyprus and we must wait for the autumn 2019 season to reliably assess the state of play for the year.